agarthetiger/mkdocs/docs/python/packages.md

 # Python Packages

-A small collection of python packages which I've found useful.
+A small collection of python packages.
+Some are notes for further investigation, some I use occasionally and want a reminder for, some I use all the time.
+This is not a complete list, just a scratchpad of sorts.

 ## General